Location: The Walled Garden at Mells

 Wednesday - 10-12pm: Volunteer morning

-Visit their What's on page for latest information.
+Visit our What's on page for latest information.

 Who can join?
 Our catchment area is Mells, Frome, Radstock, Midsomer Norton, Coleford, Vobster, Shepton Mallet, Buckland Dinham, Great Elm.